 Surgery for vulvar cancers may include:

-- Inguinal or pelvic lymph node dissection, which removes these lymph nodes if cancer has spread.
-A procedure called sentinel lymph node biopsy is now often performed to remove only those lymph nodes at greatest risk for cancer, the sentinel lymph nodes.
+- Inguinal or pelvic lymph node dissection.
+A procedure that removes the lymph nodes if cancer has spread.
+Also, a procedure called sentinel lymph node biopsy is often performed to remove only those lymph nodes at greatest risk for cancer.

 External Beam Radiation